radiantone/pyfi-private/diary.md

 BUG:

-- Editing code in DataTemplate isn't restored when a flow is loaded
-  - probably fetches from git again and overwrites it
 - Can't search on Scratch flow until switching between tabs
-- When PORT is deleted, its portobjects, argobjects and this.ports need to also be removed

 DONE

+- Trigger no argument function from Script DONE
+- Editing code in DataTemplate isn't restored when a flow is loaded FIXED
+- When PORT is deleted, its portobjects, argobjects and this.ports need to also be removed FIXED
+- Script node sends its result to all its edges DONE
 - Add VERSION to quasar config and it gets set in Designer store so UI can react to it DONE
 - Python script block icon DONE
 - CRON scheduler for Data and Script blocks, triggers execution DONE